Exeter & Torbay Advanced Motorists

 click here for details

-IAM RoadSmart has announced that Observed sessions and Advanced Driver testing can restart.
+IAM RoadSmart has announced that Observed sessions and Advanced Driver testing are STOPPED again.

 We will keep all current Associates advised and will publish a notification here when we feel ready to recommence.